Zymbit-Docs/docs/content/bootware-one-two/getting-started/_index.md

 The script will show your configuration for review and confirmation and give you the option to change the configuration.
 If not correct, enter `no` to exit and re-run `zbcli update-config` to correct the configuration.
 If the configuration is not valid, `zbcli update` will exit.

 Next, you need to enter the path to your Public Key file (in PEM format).
-If using one of our example images, this would be the Public key you downloaded earlier.
+For this example, we will use the public key file we copied locally earlier.

 ```
 ✔ Enter public key file (Pem format) · ./my_image_pub_key.pem